 Federal regulations require completion of a Title IV Authorization for use of federal student aid to pay for allowable educationally related charges other than tuition, fees, room and board (if the student contracts with the school).
-This can be rescinded in writing at any time to Student Financial Services.
+This can be rescinded in writing at any time to the Center for Student Success.